Apply

 Base styles

 Some CSS should still be genuinely global.
-Resets, base typography, document defaults, and shared element behaviour belong in the base layer.
+Base typography, document defaults, and shared element behaviour belong in the base layer — and so does a small, intentional reset, if you choose to use one.
 The goal is sensible defaults, not styling the entire internet.

 Quick decision rules